Jennifer is an environmentalist from Ohio. She is passionate about advocating for the planet and wildlife through

 Conventional wisdom says that you should never try to compost meat or other animal products, especially in vermicomposting systems.
 Websites listing compost “dos” and “don’ts” almost invariably list meat as a “don’t.”
 Many people claim that meat is especially forbidden in worm bins, claiming that the red wigglers used for vermicomposting are strict vegetarians who can’t digest meat proteins.
 I’m here to tell you that these claims are absolutely false.

 I bought my Worm Factory 360 vermicomposting system about a year ago (at the time of this writing) as a way of reducing the amount of garbage that my husband and I send to the landfill every week.
-The first thing I did upon ordering the system was read everything I could about setting up the system, properly managing the system, and what kinds of things could be put in the bin.
+The first thing I did upon ordering the system was read everything I could about setting up the system, properly managing it, and what kinds of things could be put in the bin.
 The second thing I did was completely ignore these guidelines (within reason).

 Myth: Never Compost Meat